The H\"ormander condition for delayed stochastic differential equations: Preliminaries

 For completeness, we show that it is possible to reformulate the SDE in an It\^o form as the vector fields are adapted.
 To do so, one should define the It\^o lift $\W^{\textrm{It\^o}}$ from $\W$ by taking into account quadratic variations:

 The covariation of Brownian motion against its own delay is zero which is known as absence of autocorrelation.
 This was already formalized in Lemma \ref{lemma:zero_cov}.
-It is classical to see that rough integration against adapted processes and with the It\^o lift $\W^{\textrm{It\^o}}$ coincides with the usual adapted stochastic integration.
+It is classical to see that rough integration against adapted processes and with the It\^o lift $\W^{\textrm{It\^o}}$ coincides with the usual adapted stochastic integration (see for e.g. \cite[Proposition 5.1]{FH14}).
 As such Eq. \eqref{eq:sde_def} is readily reformulated as an It\^o integral:

 where

 Notice that $X$ is a semi-martingale although the integrands in the SDE are not necessarily semi-martingales.
 The reader more familiar with the It\^o framework rather than rough paths can establish well-posedness of Eq. \eqref{eq:sde_def_ito}.
 Indeed, the vector fields $\widetilde{V}_k$ are Lipschitz continuous in the variable $\xb$ for every fixed $t$, uniformly.
 We have existence and uniqueness of strong solutions to the Equation \eqref{eq:sde_def} via a standard implementation of the Picard iteration scheme, only in the function space $\Cc\left( [0,T], \R^d \right)$ (see the more general theorem 4.6 in \cite{LiShi2001}).
 Via standard arguments in this framework, solutions are global with $\E\left( \sup_{0 \leq s \leq T} |X_s|^p \right)^{\frac{1}{p}} < \infty$.